stolostron/integrity-shield/docs/README_QUICK.md

 If you do not have any PGP key or you want to use new key, generate new one and export it to a file.
 See [this GitHub document](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-gpg-key).

-Then, create a secret that includes a pubkey ring for verifying signatures of resources
+Then, create a secret that includes a pubkey ring for verifying signatures of resources.

 ```
 kubectl create secret generic --save-config keyring-secret  -n integrity-shield-operator-system --from-file=/tmp/pubring.gpg